lav5588/my-notes/Ds Algo/Graph.md

 The Prim's algorithm begins by initializing a priority queue (min-heap) to store edges and a boolean array to track which vertices have been included in the Minimum Spanning Tree (MST).
 The algorithm repeatedly extracts the edge with the smallest weight from the heap, connecting a vertex that hasn't yet been added to the MST.
 When an edge is selected, its weight is added to the total weight, and the corresponding vertex is marked as included in the MST.
 The algorithm then explores all adjacent vertices of the newly added vertex, pushing those not already in the MST into the heap along with their edge weights.
 This process continues until all vertices are included in the MST, resulting in the total weight representing the sum of the edges in the MST.

+Prim's algorithm is a greedy algorithm used to find the Minimum Spanning Tree (MST) of a connected, undirected graph.
+The algorithm starts with a single vertex and grows the MST by repeatedly adding the smallest edge that connects a vertex in the tree to a vertex outside the tree.
+It initializes the MST with one vertex and progressively adds edges, ensuring that no cycles are formed.
+This process continues until all vertices are included in the MST.
+The result is a tree that connects all vertices with the minimum total edge weight.

 ```cpp
 class Solution
 {